dhis2/developer-portal/docs/references/global-shell.md

 For example, loading `/apps/dashboard#/<dashboardId>` will load the dashboard app, and also pass the hash value to the Dashboard app, loading that particular dashboard in the app.

-In the reverse direction, if the user navigates to another Dashboard, the Global Shell can watch for that change inside the iframe and then update the Hash Route at the top level URL.
+In the reverse direction, if the user navigates to another Dashboard, the Global Shell can watch for that change inside the `iframe` and then update the hash value of the top level URL.

 ### Bypasses